seanreed1111/sql-recipes/README.md

 | Van Gogh | The Rocks  |
 +----------+-------------------+
 The rows in the result that have NULL in the title column correspond to artists that are listed in the artist table for whom you have no paintings.
-The same principles apply when producing SUMmaries using master and detail tables.
+The same principles apply when producing summaries using master and detail tables.
 For example, to summarize your art collection by number of paintings per painter, you might ask, “How many paintings are there per artist in the painting table?”
 To find the answer based on artist ID, you can count up the paintings easily with this statement:
 SELECT a_id, COUNT(a_id) AS count FROM painting GROUP BY a_id;
 +------+-------+
 | a_id | count |